toberfasanok/Glyph-Matrix-Calls/README.md

 ## General

-This app displays custom glyphs for incoming calls and during calls
+This app displays custom glyphs for calls

 ## Usage

 Download the APK (app.apk) and customize
 - Glyph Animation
-- Default Glyph for Incoming Calls
+- Default Glyph for Calls
 - Glyphs for Specific Contacts
 - Ignored Contacts